Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Is Lecturio USMLE prep worth it?

 In our team’s opinion, yes.
-Lecturio offers one of the most robust prep packages of video lessons, practice questions, and other study resources – all at a very competitive price (though we do rate other USMLE prep courses from Kaplan, PASS Program, and Med School Bootcamp much higher.
+Lecturio offers a solid prep package consisting of video lessons, practice questions, and other study resources – all at a very competitive price (though we do rate other USMLE prep courses from Kaplan, PASS Program, and Med School Bootcamp much higher.